OSMLatam/OSM-Notes-Ingestion/README.md

 export SAXON_CLASSPATH=~/saxon/
 ```

+This tool requires 6 GB in RAM to process the complete Notes files from Planet.
+We are looking for alternatives to process the XML notes files to create the
+flat files that are loaded in the Postgres database.

 # Monitoring

-To monitor and validate that executions are correct, and the notes processing
+Periodically, you can run the following script to monitor and validate that
+executions are correct, and also that notes processing have not had errors:
-does not have errors, periodically you can run the
 `processCheckPlanetNotes.sh`.

-This will create 2 tables, one for notes and one for comments, with the suffix
+This script will create 2 tables, one for notes and one for comments, with the
-`_check`.
+ suffix `_check`.
 By querying the tables with and without the suffix, you can get the
-differences; however, it only works around 0h UTC where the planet file is
+differences; however, it only works better around 0h UTC when the OSM Planet
+file is published.
-published.
-This will compare the differences between the API process and the
+This will compare the differences between the API process and the Planet data.
-Planet.

-If you find many differences, especially for comments older than a day, it
+If you find many differences, especially for comments older than one day, it
 means the script failed in the past, and the best is to recreate the database
-with the `processPlanetNotes.sh` script, but also create an issue for this
+with the `processPlanetNotes.sh` script.
+It is also recommended to create an issue in this GitHub repository, providing
-project, providing as much information as possible.
+as much information as possible.

 # Remove